 I’ve been a fan of Kurt Vonnegut since high school.
 I cried the night he passed away.
 I think he wrote about the world in a way that was true enough to be illuminating, but gentle (and funny) enough to be palatable.
 I’d call him a modern Mark Twain.
 So I was excited when I heard that a book of his personal letters would be published, and I’ve been reading it, and taking my time with it, this week.

 Titled just Letters, the collection is vivid Vonnegut.
 Witty, self-deprecating, and sarcastic, but also kind and insightful.
-There are introductions and notes throughout the book by Dan Wakefield, who knew Vonnegut personally, that provide context, and it’s so fun to read Vonnegut’s thoughts on his books while they were in progress.
+There are introductions and notes by Dan Wakefield, who knew Vonnegut personally, throughout the book that provide context, and it’s so interesting to read Vonnegut’s thoughts on his own books while they were in progress.
 He spends time on other topics, as well (politics and world events, his family and friends, his career), though I’ve enjoyed his thoughts on writing the most.
 He was as sharp in his personal letters as he was in his published works.

 What I’m getting at here is that writing is important.
 Writing, even just letters to family and friends, helps you find your voice.
 Once you’ve found it, you’ll feel comfortable and confident expressing what you have to say.
 It’s true that everyone has an opinion, but if you can express yours coherently, persuasively, and ultimately in a voice that is true to who you are, you’ll rise above the noise and you’ll be heard.
 Finding your voice gives you power.
 So do it!
 Write notes on napkins.
 Write a few quick lines about your day before you crawl into bed.
 Write a letter to your mom – I’m serious, Mother’s Day is coming up.

-Or, if you’re crazy like me, write a novel that keeps you awake at night like a screaming baby.
+Or, if you’re crazy like me, write a novel that keeps you awake at night like a screaming newborn.